hibtc/cpymad/_sources/installation/windows.txt

 from source.

 For source builds I recommend `Python(x,y)`_.
-This is a python distribution which includes all dependencies except for CMake_.
+This is a python distribution which includes all :ref:`dependencies` except for CMake_.
 Make sure Cython and MinGW are marked for installation.

 .. _CMake: http://www.cmake.org/